dirkkelly/dirkkelly/content/survive/2017-ben-howard-anthem.md

 ## The Fear

-I have lived a life of fear, from a father that ensured I was not safe at home, a school system that was designed to discourage the same questions I would ask, and most recently in a country under the control of a system designed to exploit the most it can out of its citizens, before abandoning their destroyed bodies.
+I have lived a life of fear, from a father that ensured I was not safe at home, a school system that was designed to discourage the questions I would ask, and most recently in a country under the control of a system designed to exploit the most it can out of its citizens, before abandoning their destroyed bodies.

-The fear you and I feel every day, cannot determine how we behave, cannot be allowed to limit our reasoning or questioning.
-If we are trapped by our fears, we're a victim to the system.
+The fear you and I feel every day, must not dictate how we behave, cannot be allowed to limit our reasoning or questioning.
+If we are trapped by our fears, we'll never take down the system that induces them.

 {{< youtube dnxCxHLAqn8 >}}